luckyluks/pointer-controller-app/README.md

 ### Installation Instructions

-To run this project the following setup must be completed (tested on Ubuntu 16.04):
+To run this project the following setup must be completed (tested on Ubuntu 18.04):

 1. **Install OpenVINO**: this depends on your distribution (Linux, Windows or Mac).
 A detailled installation instruction can be found at the [OpenVINO documentation](https://docs.openvinotoolkit.org/latest/install_directly.html).
 A short walkthrough for Linux is given now:
+    - Move to the home directory.
+It will be used as the main directory for this installation process:
+        ```
+        cd ~
+        ```
     - Download the OpenVINO installer.
 For this project release 2020.01 was used.
 Find the installer download [here](https://software.intel.com/en-us/openvino-toolkit/choose-download).
         ```
         wget http://registrationcenter-download.intel.com/akdlm/irc_nas/16345/l_openvino_toolkit_p_2020.1.023_online.tgz